Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Considered methods

 \subsubsection{SIFT-based registration}

-Scale-invariant feature transform (SIFT)~\cite{loweObjectRecognitionLocal1999}, is a feature detector and descriptor invariant to affine transformations and robust to changes in illumination and partial occlusion.
+Scale-invariant feature transform (SIFT)~\cite{loweObjectRecognitionLocal1999}, is a 2D feature detector and descriptor which is invariant to image scaling, translation, rotation, and partially invariant to illumination changes and affine or 3D projection.
 It has found wide usage in a range of image matching and object recognition applications.
-Due to its popularity and generally good performance, SIFT is included in this study and evaluated (in combination with a suitable feature point matching and transformation estimation) on the original and generated images and their representations.
+Due to its popularity and generally good performance, SIFT is included in this study and evaluated on the 2D registration task (in combination with a suitable feature point matching and transformation estimation) on the original and generated images and their representations.
 The primary interest is in its performance in the (generated) monomodal scenarios.